Xetibo/ReSet-Doc/sections/result/application.typ

 #lsp_placate()

 #subsection("Frontend Implementation")
-This section covers the implementation of the ReSet user-interface application which interacts with the ReSet daemon.
+This section covers the implementation of the ReSet user interface application which interacts with the ReSet daemon.

 #subsubsection("GTK Mainloop")
-The GTK mainloop handles its loop via callbacks, this means users of GTK can define a function for different scenarios like startup or UI building.
+The GTK main handles its loop via callbacks, this means users of GTK can define a function for different scenarios like startup or UI building.

 #figure(sourcecode(```rs